 - 1. WHO CAN GET FREE OR REDUCED PRICE MEALS? - All children in households receiving benefits from the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF) or the Food Distribution Program on Indian Reservations (FDPIR) are eligible for free meals. - Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals. - Children participating in their school's Head Start program are eligible for free meals. - Children who meet the definition of homeless, runaway, or migrant are eligible for free meals. - Children may receive free or reduced price meals if your household's income is within the limits on the Federal Income Eligibility Guidelines.
 Your children may qualify for free or reduced price meals if your household income falls at or below the limits on this chart. - 2.
 HOW DO I KNOW IF MY CHILDREN QUALIFY AS HOMELESS, MIGRANT, OR RUNAWAY?
 Do the members of your household lack a permanent address?
 Are you staying together in a shelter, hotel, or other temporary housing arrangement?
 Does your family relocate on a seasonal basis?
 Are any children living with you who have chosen to leave their prior family or household?
-If you believe children in your household meet these descriptions and haven't been told your children will get free meals, please call 402-944-2114. - 3.
+If you believe children in your household meet these descriptions and haven't been told your children will get free meals, please call 402-944-2128. - 3.
 DO I NEED TO FILL OUT AN APPLICATION FOR EACH CHILD?
 No. Use one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
-Return the completed application to: Ashland-Greenwood Public Schools, 1842 Furnas Street, Ashland NE 68003, 402-944-2128. - 4.
+Return the completed application to:

+Ashland-Greenwood Public Schools, 1842 Furnas Street, Ashland NE 68003. - 4.
 SHOULD I FILL OUT AN APPLICATION IF I RECEIVED A LETTER THIS SCHOOL YEAR SAYING MY CHILDREN ARE ALREADY APPROVED FOR FREE MEALS?
 No, but please read the letter you got carefully and follow the instructions.
-If any children in your household were missing from your eligibility notification, contact Ashland-Greenwood Public Schools, 1842 Furnas Street, Ashland NE 68003, 402-944-2128 immediately. - 5.
+If any children in your household were missing from your eligibility notification, contact Ashland-Greenwood Public Schools, 1842 Furnas Street, Ashland NE 68003 immediately. - 5.
 CAN I APPLY ONLINE?
 You are encouraged to complete an online application instead of a paper application if your school district makes this option available.
-Visit Ashland-Greenwood Public Schools website to download and print application, mail application to: 1842 Furnas Street, Ashland NE 68003.
+The online application has the same requirements and will ask you for the same information as the paper application.
+Visit http://news.agps.org to begin or to learn more about the online application process.
+Contact Ashland-Greenwood Public Schools, 1842 Furnas Street, Ashland NE 68003 if you have any questions about the online application.